 Barcelona, Madrid, Seville, Granada and San Sebastian

-Yes, Spain also has beautiful cities that make you stick around for their charm, liveliness and impressive architecture.
-Barcelona is a favorite city of Europe and is where you get to admire the stunning lifework of famous artist Antonio Gaudi.
-Madrid is a real artistic city and hometown of the Spanish painter Francisco Goya.
+Spain also has beautiful cities that make you stick around for their charm, liveliness and impressive architecture.
+Barcelona is a top destination in Europe and where you get to admire the stunning lifework of famous artist Antonio Gaudi.
+Madrid is also artistic and hometown of the Spanish painter Francisco Goya.

 In Granada, you get to enjoy tapas at almost every restaurant or café you stop at for drinks, really giving you a taste of the heartwarming Spanish culture.
 Seville is another magnificent city and the birthplace of Flamenco music while San Sebastian features a beautiful bay, charming restaurants, and impressive nature.